tdmgmrkt-arch/asissted.living/content/blog/choosing-the-right-assisted-living-home.md

 Choosing an assisted living community for your loved one is one of the most significant decisions your family will make.
 It's not just about finding a place that provides care—it's about finding somewhere your loved one can thrive, build friendships, and maintain their sense of independence and purpose.

-After helping hundreds of families through this process, we've developed this comprehensive guide to help you evaluate your options and make a confident decision.
+After helping hundreds of families through this process in [Temecula](/temecula) and [Murrieta](/murrieta), we've developed this comprehensive guide to help you evaluate your options and make a confident decision.

 ## Start with Your Priorities